In 2014, I invented the

-I created The Hippocratic License, a modified MIT license that specifically prohibits the use of open source software to commit human rights abuses.
+I created The Hippocratic License, an ethical open source license that prohibits the use of software in conjunction with human rights abuses.

 Meritocracy favors the privileged, but remains largely unchallenged in the open source community.
 The Post-Meritocracy Manifesto is a values-based alternative to traditional governance of open source.

-I have been contributing to open source since the late 1990s.
-Over the past decade I have contributed to major Ruby and Rails open source projects and authored more than a dozen Ruby gems.
+I've been participating in open source for nearly 20 years.
+Over the past decade I contributed to major Ruby and Rails open source projects and authored more than a dozen Ruby gems.

 Calamity Orchestra is a musical collaboration with Jeremy Greene, Frederick Wells, and Kevin B. Chatham.
 It explores contemporary social and political issues through the lends of 80s new wave and post-punk musical styles.
 The entire project is open: we're streaming recording sessions, band meetings, and mixing/producing; posting our streams to YouTube; releasing music videos, songs, and stems under a Creative Commons Non-Commercial License; and distributing the songs for free (pay what you want) on Bandcamp.